Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Abstract

 \section{Abstract}

-Atmospheric neutrinos offer the possibility of probing dark matter inside the core of the Earth in a unique way, through Earth matter effects in neutrino oscillations.
-For example, if dark matter constitutes 40\% of the mass inside the core, a detector like ICAL at INO with muon charge identification capability can be sensitive to it at around 2$\sigma$ confidence level with 1000 kt$\cdot$yr exposure.
-We demonstrate that while the dark matter profile will be hard to identify, the baryonic matter profile inside the core can be probed in a manner complementary to the seismic measurements.
+The interior of Earth's core can be explored using weak interactions of atmospheric neutrinos.
+This would complement gravitational and seismic measurements, paving the way for multimessenger tomography of Earth.
+Oscillations of atmospheric neutrinos passing through Earth are affected by the ambient electron density.
+We demonstrate that atmospheric neutrinos can probe the possible existence of dark matter inside Earth's core in a unique way --- by measuring the amount of baryonic matter using neutrino oscillations.
+We find that a detector like ICAL at INO with muon charge identification capability can be sensitive to dark matter with $\sim5\%-6\%$ mass of Earth, at 1$\sigma$ level with 500 kt yr exposure.
+We show that, while it will not be possible to identify the dark matter profile using neutrino oscillation experiments, the baryonic matter profile inside the core can be probed with atmospheric neutrinos.